topher6835/the-open-dgc/content/courses/tpc-sawgrass.md

   Championship and be the permanent Home of THE PLAYERS Championship.
 As the first true “Stadium Course,” it was designed to improve the overall on-site fan experience.
-Finally, the Stadium Course would be a championship-caliber course accessible to all golf fans...
+Finally, the Stadium Course would be a championship-caliber course accessible to all golf fans.
 coursesImage: >-
   https://res.cloudinary.com/drgctrdk4/image/upload/v1587399138/tpccourses2_acicpx.jpg
 courseHeroImage: >-